-The information on this page is intended to give candidates at the 2016 National Assembly for Wales election background information on standing for election, and an outline of the support and guidance that will be available to them if elected.
+The information on this page is intended to give candidates for election to the National Assembly for Wales background information on standing for election, and an outline of the support and guidance that will be available to them if elected.

-Entitlement to be a member of the National Assembly for Wales
+Entitlement to be an Assembly Member of the National Assembly for Wales

-To become a member of the National Assembly for Wales you must be not only be qualified to do so, by meeting certain age and citizenship requirements, but also not prevented from doing so by being disqualified.
+To be a Member of the National Assembly for Wales you must be not only be qualified to do so, by meeting certain age and citizenship requirements, but also not prevented by being disqualified.

-The full range of disqualifications is complex and includes, for example, holders of certain offices, some (though not all) people who have been declared bankrupt, and those convicted of certain offences or receiving certain prison sentences.
+The full range of disqualifications is complex and includes, for example, holders of certain offices, some (though not all) people who have been declared bankrupt, and those convicted of certain offences or serving prison sentences.

 The above legislation is not exhaustive and the information provided here is for guidance only.
 It is each candidate's responsibility to ensure that they are not disqualified from becoming an Assembly Member.

-The Electoral Commission is producing a suite of guidance for candidates and agents.
-Part 1 of the guidance pack includes further information on qualification and disqualification.
+The Electoral Commission has produced a suite of guidance for candidates and agents.
+Part 1 of the guidance pack includes further information on qualification and disqualification, last revised for the May 2016 elections.
 However, if you are in any doubt you should consult all relevant legislation and / or take independent legal advice.

 Since the creation of the National Assembly for Wales in 1999, the constitutional make-up of the Welsh law making body has changed dramatically and continues to develop.

-During the Fifth Assembly, the Assembly will get the power to legislate to raise devolved taxes and the draft Wales Bill, if passed, will fundamentally change the devolution settlement.
+During the fifth Assembly, the Assembly was given the power to legislate about devolved taxes and the Wales Act 2017fundamentally changes the devolution settlement.

-Members of the Fifth Assembly will have an important and unique role in representing the people of Wales and holding the Welsh Government to account, at a time when democracy in Wales is evolving around them.
+Members of the fifth Assembly have an important and unique role in representing the people of Wales and holding the Welsh Government to account, at a time when democracy in Wales is evolving around them.